-If you already own a Fire TV, or if you were thinking of buying one, you will be able to get the Apple TV app on that device (it's currently supported on the Fire TV Stick 4K, the Fire TV Stick (2nd Gen), and the Fire TV Basic Edition, but support will be coming to more Fire devices soon).
-The app is available as download from the Amazon's Apps and Games store.
+If you already own a Fire TV, or if you were thinking of buying one, you will find the Apple TV app available as download from the Amazon's Apps and Games store.

 At the beginning of January 2019 Samsung announced that it would start offering "Apple iTunes Movies and TV Shows" on its new TVs and some 2018 Samsung TVs (via a firmware update).
 In addition, Samsung announced support for AirPlay 2.

 Then, in May 2019 Samsung announced that it had added the TV app to select 2018 and 2019 TVs.

 The following Samsung TVs feature the TV app and work with AirPlay 2:

 - Samsung QLED 8K Q9, Q8 Series (2019, 2020) buy one here

 - Samsung QLED 4K Q9, Q8, Q7, Qx Series (2018, 2019, 2020) buy one here

 - Samsung UHD 8, 7, 6 Series (2018, 2019, 2020) buy one here